 Restrictive Covenants.
 Our credit facilities and the indentures governing our publicly held notes contain a number of significant covenants that could adversely impact our business.
-In particular, our credit facilities and indentures restrict our subsidiaries' ability to:
+In particular, our credit facilities and indentures restrict our ability to:

-· pay dividends or make other distributions;
+- pay dividends or make other distributions;

-- · make certain investments or acquisitions;
+- make certain investments or acquisitions;

 - enter into related party transactions;

-- · dispose of assets or merge;
+- dispose of assets or merge;

-- · incur additional debt;
+- incur additional debt;

-- · issue equity;
+- issue equity;

 - · repurchase or redeem equity interests and debt;

-- · grant liens; and
+- grant liens; and

-- · pledge assets.
+- pledge assets.

 Furthermore, our credit facilities require our subsidiaries to maintain specified financial ratios and meet financial tests.
 The ability to comply with these provisions may be affected by events beyond our control.
 The breach of any of these covenants will result in a default under the applicable debt agreement or instrument and could trigger acceleration of the related debt under the applicable agreement, and in certain cases under other agreements governing our indebtedness.
-Any default under the credit facilities or indentures applicable to us could adversely affect our growth, our financial condition and our results of operations and the ability to make payments on our publicly held notes and those of our subsidiaries, and our credit facilities.
+Any default under our credit facilities or indentures could adversely affect our growth, our financial condition and our results of operations and the ability to make payments on our notes and credit facilities.
 For more information, see the section above entitled "Liquidity and Capital Resources."